Rotary Joint Leaking? A Practical Diagnostic Flowchart for Factory Maintenance Teams

 📅 May 24, 2026 ⏱ 6 min read 🔧 Intermediate 🌟 Begapunk Engineering

 A leaking rotary joint rarely fails without warning.
-In most cases, the leak is a symptom, not the root cause.
+In most cases, the rotary joint leaking is a symptom, not the root cause.
 If you replace seals without checking operating conditions, you will be replacing them again in three months.

 This guide walks through a systematic diagnostic flowchart used in our workshop for pneumatic rotary joints.
 It applies to general-purpose models rated up to 1.0 MPa, including multi-channel configurations like BP-2P series and higher-pressure variants such as BP-2P-130 (5.0 MPa rated) and BP-2P-95 (10.0 MPa rated).